Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

   [here](https://hedgehog.fhcrc.org/bioconductor/trunk/madman/workflows/), username
   and password is **readonly**.)

-* Write a vignette in LaTeX or Markdown, using the [knitr](http://yihui.name/knitr/) package.
+* Write a vignette in Markdown, using the [rmarkdown](http://rmarkdown.rstudio.com/) package.
 Commit it to the svn location above.
-Alternatively, you can write a full R package in this location (in this case, it's not required to use knitr for your vignette).
+Alternatively, you can write a full R package in this location (in this case, it's not required to use rmarkdown for your vignette).

  * Go to the [DocBuilder Web App](https://docbuilder.bioconductor.org/app/).
    Log in with your SVN username and password.